June 17, 2016 Tanglewood concert review by Dave Read

 Dolly Parton’s Pure & Simple tour

 Making up Dolly’s band were Richard Dennison, Tom Rutledge, and Kent Wells (and a drum machine) and besides displaying her beautiful vocal technique, Ms. Parton also played a half-dozen instruments, including banjo, which she played backwards on one number!
-Especially endearing was a medley of ’60s songs, including The Night They Drove Ol’ Dixie Down, mentioning her affection for Levon Helm and The Band, saying that his daughter Amy was in attendance.
+Especially endearing was a medley of ’60s songs, including The Night They Drove Ol’ Dixie Down, mentioning her affection for Levon Helm and The Band, and announcing that his daughter, the musician Amy Kelm, was in attendance.